cykod/Quintus-website/public/guide/scenes.md

 This will stage a scene on the second (index 1) stage, leaving anything on the first stage (index 0) alone.

-The third parameter to `stageScene` is an options hash of additional options to pass into the stage.
-Most of the time you'll use the options hash to pass additional options into the scene function to allow some flexibility in creating scenes.
+The third parameter to `stageScene` allows you to pass a hash of additional options into the stage, allowing some flexibility in creating scenes.

-For example if you had a scene that showed a message on a label that you wanted to be able to control when you stage the scene you could do the following (this example pulled from the platformer example):
+For example if you had a scene that showed a message on a label that you wanted to be able to control when you stage the scene you could do the following (this snippet pulled from the platformer example):

     Q.scene("endGame",function(stage) {
       var label = stage.insert(new Q.UI.Text({
         x: Q.width/2,
         y: Q.height/2,
         label: stage.options.label
       }));
     });

     // Stage a scene on stage 1 and pass in a label Q.stageScene("endGame",1, {
       label: "This is the label"
     });

 ## Getting a stage